Michigan State University Libraries: Music

+Art Library

+The Art Library is located on the third floor of the west wing of the Main Library.
+It houses art books and periodicals.

 Government Documents

 The Government Documents Library is the Main Library location for publications of the United States government, the Canadian government, the State of Michigan, the United Nations and many other international intergovernmental organizations.
 It contains over 3 million documents in paper, microformat, and electronic formats.
 A significant portion of the collection is presently uncataloged and, therefore, does not appear in the Libraries' catalog.

 U.S. Government documents

 The library has been a Federal Government Depository Library since 1907 and currently receives approximately 80 percent of the publications made available to depository libraries.
 An extensive range and variety of subjects are covered in the U.S. documents collection.
 It is particularly strong in the areas of agriculture, demography and population, education, environmental sciences, international relations, labor, and law.
 The collection is arranged by Superintendent of Documents call number which organizes publications by issuing agency rather than by subject.

 There are over 7,000 serial titles, many of which are complete from early dates, including Foreign Relations of the United States from 1861, Geological Survey Professional Papers from 1896, U.S. Geological Survey Water-Supply Papers from 1902, and the Bulletin of the United States Bureau of Labor Statistics from 1913.